65” QLED Mini-LED – Dolby Vision HDR – 120Hz – Roku Smart TV

 - No 4K/120Hz gaming

-I’ve been a big fan of TCL TVs for the past several years and have witnessed a substantial improvement with the brand’s overall performance and features over the years, all while maintaining one of the best values in the television industry.
+I’ve been a big fan of TCL TVs for the past several years and have witnessed a substantial improvement in the brand’s overall performance and features over the years, all while maintaining one of the best values in the television industry.

 For 2020 TCL’s 6-Series has raised the bar in the perforate/features vs. value class by delivering excellent picture quality and great features at surprisingly affordable prices.